shullgroup/rheoQCM/README.md

 ## Using the Stand-alone Program (exe)

-The single executable file (exe file) which is precompiled from source code under 32-bit Python is localized in `stand_alone/` folder.
-It can run without installation.
-No Python distribution is needed to run it.
-It is convienent for data collection in case you have 64-bit Python installed on your Windows, previously. (<span style="color:red">NOTE: You can customize the program with `settings_default.json`  file come comes with the executable file (See below about the way it works.)</span>)
+A single executable file (exe file) which is precompiled from source code under 32-bit Python is located in the `stand_alone/` folder.
+It can be run without any additional installation on a Windows system, without the need to install a Python distribution.
+It is convienent for data collection in case you have 64-bit Python installed on your Windows, previously. (<span style="color:red">NOTE: You can customize the program with the  `settings_default.json`  file that comes with the executable file (See below about the way it works.)</span>)

 ## Running the UI from Terminal